Romea/romea-ros2-camera/romea_camera_bringup/README.md

 # 2) Camera meta-description #

-As seen below camera meta-description file is a yaml file constituted by five items.
-The first item is the name of sensor defined by user.
-The second one is the configuration of ROS2 driver used to control camera (see section 4 for more explanations).
-The third item provides basics specifications of the camera and the fourth item specifies where the camera is located on the robot, these informations will be used to create URDF description and by user to configure its algorithms.
-Finally, the last item gives the topics to be recorded into the ROS bag during experiments or simulation.
-Thanks to remappings written into launch files, camera topics are always the same names for each drivers or simulator plugins.
+The camera meta-description file is a YAML file that consists of five items:
+- name: Specifies the user-defined camera name.
+- driver: Specifies the configuration for the ROS2 driver controlling the camera.
+- configuration: Defines basic specifications of the camera.
+- geometry: Defines position and orientation of the camera on the robot.
+- records: Topics to be recorded in the ROS bag during experiments or simulations.
+Remappings ensure the GPS topics have consistent names across drivers and simulation.

 Example :
 ```yaml